Umoren/umorensamuel.dev/content/posts/create-custom-events-in-javascript.md

 * type: This argument is a string that defines the type of event you are creating.

-* eventInitDict: This argument is has two optional attributes:
+* eventInitDict: This argument has two optional attributes:

   * bubbles: returns a boolean value (false by default). if true, the event is directed to it's intended target.****

-    **Note**: You must set bubbles to true for your custom event to work properly, when it's set to false, the event is directed to the parent object not the target.
+    **Note**: You must set bubbles to true for the custom event to work properly.
+When it's set to false, the event is directed to the parent object not the target.
 If you're still confused, check this [code sandbox](https://plnkr.co/edit/?p=preview&preview).

   * cancelable: returns a boolean value (false by default). if true, it cancels the event's default action.
 Custom Events do not have default actions but when you dispatch an event it might add some default action, using ``` event.preventDefault() ``` prevents any default action.